7 Ways to Ease Bunion Pain Without Surgery

 “When patients come in at an older age, usually it’s because the bunion is causing other problems,” Dr. Botek says.
 “For these patients, the pain is more constant or is creating problems with the second toe.”

-The goal of surgery is to return the big toe to its correct position.
+The goal of surgery is to relieve pain and return the big toe to its correct position.
 A surgeon puts bones, ligaments, tendons and nerves back into correct order, and removes the bump.

 There are more than 150 types of bunion surgery, but surgeons typically choose one from about a half-dozen commonly used procedures, Dr. Botek says.